Juvhel Tsoumou: Hanoi Police FC

-Tsoumou joined Hanoi Police FC in 9 January 2023, and he debuted in V.League 1 with a hat-trick against Bình Định FC in CAHN's 5-0 victory.
+Tsoumou joined V.League 1 side Hanoi Police FC on 9 January 2023.
+He scored a hat-trick on his league debut against Binh Dinh FC on the opening day of the 2023 season.

 International career

 Juvhel Tsoumou has been capped by Germany at under-18 and under-19 level.
 He made two appearances for the under-18s against France in March 2008.
 Tsoumou made his under-19 debut against England in November 2008, replacing Taner Yalçın as a second-half substitute.

 He was pre-selected by Congo on 19 May 2017.
 Tsoumou made his debut for the Congo national football team in a 1-1 2018 FIFA World Cup qualification tie with Ghana on 1 September 2017.